matthew-brett/dsfe/notebooks/01/1/2/statistical-techniques.md

 Because we are doing data science, we will take a rather different approach from standard statistical teaching.
 Data science puts coding at the heart of data analysis.
-This gives us a much more powerful set of tools than have been available in the past.
+Coding gives us a much more powerful set of tools than have been available in the past.
 This has great benefits for analysis, but also for teaching.

 The benefits for analysis are that we can get, clean, and analyze a much wider range of data.
 It becomes natural to extend our methods of analysis to